Jaw surgery and orthodontic devices are often used to realign a bad bite.

 Some procedures may be done on an outpatient basis, while others are conducted in hospital.
 If the procedure is to take place in hospital, you will generally be admitted on the morning of your scheduled surgery.
 The length of your hospital stay will also vary according to your procedure.
 One of our oral & maxillofacial surgeons will discuss all of these details with you well in advance.

-During this period, and especially immediately after surgery, oral hygiene becomes more important than ever.
+Over this period, and especially immediately after surgery, oral hygiene becomes more important than ever.
 If you do not keep your mouth clean after your surgical procedure, you greatly increase the risk of infection.

 You can expect some swelling.
 This is often greater on the second or third day after surgery and then tends to decrease.
 Swelling is generally only noticeable for up to six weeks.